 Use your scissors to cut a small notch across the selvage and then use your hands to rip the fabric.
 I don’t mind the sound but it scares the crap out of my cat Whiskers.

-I like to use 1/2 inch wide pieces of fabric for the edge and 1.5 inch pieces for the actual locker hooking.
-To he honest I don’t actually measure anything, I eye ball it and I have a pretty accurate mental ruler after working in a sewing company for 9 years.
+I like to use 1/2-inch wide pieces of fabric for the edge and 1.5-inch pieces for the actual locker hooking.
+To be honest I don’t actually measure anything, I eyeball it and I have a pretty accurate mental ruler after working in a sewing company for 9 years.

 Slide one end though the slit in the other.
 Make sure the face side of both fabrics is facing up.